 Unfortunately, this doesn’t apply to Islam.
 Muhammad said in the Quran:

 “I am no bringer of new-fangled doctrine among the apostles, nor do I know what will be done with me or with you.
 I follow but that which is revealed to me by inspiration; I am but a Warner open and clear” (Q 46:9).

 But how can we verify that he didn’t come with a new-fangled doctrine different from what the Apostles of the Bible brought?
 By accepting what he said just because he says he’s a prophet?
 No, that’s unreasonable.
-The only way to verify this is to compare the teachings of the Quran with what is already taught by the prophets and apostles in the Bible and when we find discrepancies, we find out which is telling the truth.
-Until a Muslim has done this investigation, he has no valid criteria to determine whether Islam is true or false.
+A way to verify this is to compare the teachings of the Quran with what the prophets and apostles in the Bible taught, and when we find discrepancies, we reject the lies and cleave to the truth.
+Unless a Muslim has done this, he has no valid criteria to determine whether Islam is true or false.

 Muhammad said “nor do I know what would be done to me.”
 We must not gloss over this statement.
 When a person you put your faith in as the way to heaven is expressing doubts or uncertainty, don’t ignore it.
 In the hadith, He said: “By Allah, though I am the Apostle of Allah, yet I do not know what Allah will do to me” (Bukhari 5:266).